-Record Review: Review patient records.
-Verify the record includes a copy of the Patient Bill of Rights that contains all the rights identified in the standard.
+Clinical Record Review: Verify the record includes a copy of the Patient Bill of Rights that contains all the rights identified in the standard.

-Observation: Interview a patient or patient representative.
+Interview - Patient: Interview a patient or patient representative.
 Discuss a few of the rights listed in the Patient Bill of Rights.
-Clarify, through specific examples, how the patient exercises these rights and participates in his or her care.
+Clarify, through specific examples, how the patient exercises these rights and participates in their care.